UTNkar/documentation/content/guides/new_website.md

     * The name of the user for the database
     * The passowrd to the database

 7. You might have to run the drupal7 playbook again and change some permissions.
-TODO

 8. Update the website.
 To do this you must stand in the website's public directory `cd /var/www/<site-name>.utn.se/public`.
 Now run `drush up`.